ericsecution/mern-crud-blog/README.md

   - I chose *'Content or Task Management'*

-You can select your (Pricing / Performanc tier, but for most of us, for now, just start out with the ($Free-99) "M0" tier, which has less storage, slower (shared) access, and so on.
+You can select your Pricing / Performance tier, but for most of us, for now, just start out with the ($Free-99) "M0" tier, which has less storage, slower (shared) access, and so on.

 You can also select your 'Provider':